top of page

 Students improvising physical stories and filmmaking, Katowice 2023, Byrom 2017.

-Introduction to intermediality (UG) / Enstranged Transmediation (Graduates) - theory: this theoretic course, imbued with videoed performances and PPT, is based on dialogue and questioning rather than front-on academic lecture.
+Introduction to Intermediality (UG) / Enstranged Transmediation (Graduates) - theory: theoretic course, imbued with videoed performances and PPT, is based on dialogue and questioning rather than front-on academic lecture.
 It is an open discourse of the performance scene in the context of the relations between art and human communication systems from a semiotic and phenomenological viewpoints.
 Whether taught as a short series of discussions or within a longer process, it is best taught parallel to a practical composition process, as the two complete each other.

 workshops (developed in different formats):